iter8-tools/iter8/mkdocs/docs/tutorials/deployments/slo-validation-chaos.md

 The above command creates a [Litmus chaos experiment](https://litmuschaos.io/) and an [Iter8 experiment](../../concepts/whatisiter8.md#what-is-an-iter8-experiment).
 The former injects chaos into your environment by periodically killing pods of your app.
 The latter generates HTTP requests, collects latency and error rate metrics for the app, and verifies if the app satisfies mean latency (50 msec), error rate (0.0), 95th percentile tail latency (100 msec) SLOs, even in the midst of chaos.

-You can view the chaos and Iter8 experiment manifests as follows.
+View the experiment resources as follows.
 ```shell
 helm get manifest -n default my-exp
 ```